Homomorphic Encryption

 Homomorphic

-encryption is revolutionizing the way
+is revolutionizing the way

 sensitive data is used.
 Unlike traditional methods that require decrypting

-data to perform processing, FHE ( Fully Homomorphic Encryption )
+to perform processing, FHE ( Fully Homomorphic Encryption )

 allows direct calculations on encrypted data , without ever revealing